Introduction to Relative Strength Index

 Generally speaking, RSI touching the overbought condition is a bearish sign, which means that the prices are likely to fall in the near future and the trader might want to generate a sell signal when that happens.
 While RSI touching the oversold condition is a bullish sign and can be used to generate a buy signal.
 The effectiveness of the above however depends on the threshold conditions and look-back period of RSI.

 The overbought and oversold conditions are defined by how much risk the chartist is willing to take.
 The more extreme the conditions are, the lesser the number of trades, the better the chances of a successful prediction.
-The thresholds are generally set to a safe 70-30 but other popular pairs are 66-33 (risk tolerant) and 80-20 (risk averse).
+The thresholds are generally set to a safe 70-30 but other popular pairs are 66-33 (risk-tolerant) and 80-20 (risk-averse).
 RSI will only cross 80-20 when there’s a strong momentum jump and thus can give us better and safer quality trades than 70-30.
-Where as in case of 66-33, RSI might oscillate quite frequently in that range so it’s safer to use this pair along with some trend indicator to prevent losses.
+Whereas in the case of 66-33, RSI might oscillate quite frequently in that range so it’s safer to use this pair along with some trend indicator to prevent losses.

-- Overbought-Oversold Levels: If the RSI is less than 30, it means that the market is oversold, and that the price might eventually increase.
+- Overbought-Oversold Levels: If the RSI is less than 30, it means that the market is oversold and that the price might eventually increase.
 Once the reversal is confirmed, a buy trade can be placed.
-Conversely, if the RSI is more than 70, it means that it’s overbought, and that the price might soon decline.
-After a confirmation of the reversal, a sell trade can be placed.
+Conversely, if the RSI is more than 70, it means that it’s overbought and that the price might soon decline.
+After confirmation of the reversal, a sell trade can be placed.